She saw her mother for the first time in seventy-three years.

 Mother, I’m so glad you’re here, she voicelessly yelled,

-as the gaunt woman in a blue dress waved at her.
+as the gaunt woman in a blue dress, head covered, waved.

-Suddenly, a duet of voices invited her to return
+Suddenly, a duet of excited voices invited her to return

 to the empty kitchen table where her two brothers sat.